Arkle Challenge Trophy Chase Preview: Tips, Betting Offers and Odds, 2.10 at Cheltenham, 10th March 2020

 Until 2017 we had joint leaders when it comes to the trainer’s overall leader board for the Arkle.
 Nicky Henderson’s 2013 win with Simonsig put him level with Tom Dreaper who took the prize five times between 1958 and 1971.
-But then Altior’s 2017 win put Hnderson ahead on his own as the leading trainer with six victories.
+But then Altior’s 2017 win put Henderson ahead on his own as the leading trainer with six victories.
 Willie Mullins is not too far behind though having saddled four winners in five years from 2015 to 2019.

 Barry Geraghty’s partnership with Sprinter Sacre and Simonsig for Nicky Henderson helped the Irishman move into the lead in the jockey’s standings with four wins, but Ruby Walsh caught him up after riding his fourth winner on Willie Mullins’ Footpad in 2018.
 Tom Dreaper’s jockey Glen Kelly, and Jamie Osborne, for three different trainers, both won three in a row but could not record another success.